My Library Account Login

 Student Term Paper Submissions

 Students should hand in term papers to the appropriate departmental field base first.
 The library will accept these papers only if the departmental field base staff are unavailable.
-The student must turn in their paper to the circulation desk, where it is recorded and then delivered by intercampus mail to the instructor.
+The student must turn in their paper to the Check Out Desk, where it is recorded and then delivered by intercampus mail to the instructor.